Chapter 2:

 “…Yeah, I guess.
 You didn’t freak out this morning though…”

 “Probably because, I didn’t sleep yesterday.
-Every time I got ready to close my eyes…I kept seeing it happen repeatedly.”
+Every time I got ready to close my eyes…I kept seeing, you-know-what, happen repeatedly.”

 “Wait, are you saying you didn’t sleep at all last night?”

 “Nothing more than for a few minutes.
-I was starting to fall asleep in the car before…then when you touched me…” Amala covered her eyes and started wheezing.
+I was starting to fall asleep in the car before…then when you reached across…” Amala covered her eyes and started panting.
 “I-I’m sorry…I don’t…I don’t think I can take it…”

 “…” Nicolaus sank down into his chair.
 “I don’t know what to tell you.
 I did the same thing…kind of.”
 He said while reaching for a new napkin to help his cut.
 “Seems like the both of us spent last night trying to figure out what we’d done.
 Ouch!”
-The pain of the gash on his face abruptly cut short the attempted expression of empathy.
+The gash on his face continuing to hurt abruptly cut short any attempted expression of empathy.
 “I need to get something for this cut.”

 “I think there’s a gas station just up the road.”
-Nicolaus noted that statement and drove up the road.
+Nicolaus noted, and drove to their new destination.

-The two arrived but before Nicolaus could exit the car Amala stopped him.
-She got out herself and walked into the store as the young man waited, nursing his wound.
-Amala returned to the car window and handed Nicolaus some medical supplies.
+The two arrived but before Nicolaus could exit the car Amala stopped him!
+She got out herself and ran into the store as the young man waited, nursing his wound.
+Amala returned, and through the window handed Nicolaus some medical supplies.
 “Thanks.”

 “Pop the gas cap.
-I…owe you gas money.”
+I…owe you gas money too.”
 He obliged and waited for Amala to finish filling the tank while tending to the cut on his face.
-She finished and rejoined Nicolaus, who then parked the car in a nearby lot.
+She finished and rejoined Nicolaus, who then drove the car to a nearby lot.
 “What’s the matter?
 Just drop me off at home.”

-“Hang on…” Nicolaus started playing with his hair.
+“Hang on…” Nicolaus started fussing with his hair.

 “I’m sorry.
 I know it hurts, ok?”